Sarashina Nikki: The author and the book

 Lady Sarashina's birth name is unknown, and she is called either Takasue's daughter or Lady Sarashina.
-Sarashina is a geographical district never mentioned in the diary, but it is alluded to, in a reference to Mount Obasute, also known as Mount Sarashina, in one of the book's poems (itself an adaptation of a more ancient poem).
-This, and the fact that her husband's last appointment was to the province of Shinano (Nagano), probably led to the use by later scholars of "Sarashina" as a point of identification of the text and its author.
+Sarashina is a geographical district never mentioned in the diary, but it is alluded to in a reference to Mount Obasute, also known as Mount Sarashina, in one of the book's poems (itself an adaptation of an earlier poem).
+This, and the fact that her husband's last appointment was to the province of Shinano (Nagano), probably led later scholars to use "Sarashina" as a point of identification for the text and its author.

-Although the term ‘nikki’ means ‘diary’ in English’, there is a discourse whether the Sarashina Nikki should be classified as a ‘diary’ or as other forms of literature, mainly ‘journal’ or ‘memoir’.
-The reason is because the content of Sarashina Nikki does not perfectly fit to the term ‘diary’ in English, which it is most commonly understood as private daily records of events.
+Although the term nikki means ‘diary’ in English, it is unclear if Sarashina Nikki should be classified as a diary or as other forms of literature, mainly ‘journal’ or ‘memoir’.
+The content of Sarashina Nikki does not perfectly fit the term ‘diary’ in English, which is most commonly understood as private daily records of events.
 Rather than a diary with daily entries, Sarashina Nikki recorded mainly emotional events and poetic correspondences.
-She also left out or did not elaborate much of the events that would be normally incorporated in a ‘diary’, such as accounts of the author's marriage, the births of her children, or her own family connections.
+She also left out, or did not elaborate much on, the events that would normally be included in a diary, such as accounts of the author's marriage, the births of her children, or her family connections.

-This diary consists largely of Lady Sarashina's struggle with romance, written in the form of prose and poetry.
+This diary largely consists of Lady Sarashina's struggle with romance, written in prose and poetry.
 The prose focused on the narration of events, scenery, or retrospective reflection, while the poetry had a central emotional element and acted as a secondary narrative.
-Themes consisted of infatuation in literature, and how this can delude a person - by giving false information on life expectations, how it can interfere with Buddhist salvation, as well as a theme on how literature can console a person.
+Themes included infatuation in literature and how it can delude a person by distorting life expectations, how it can interfere with Buddhist salvation, and how literature can console a person.